 Cons:

-Best For: Established agencies with multiple concurrent client projects
+Best for: Established agencies with multiple concurrent client projects who want built-in task management and strong PM tool integrations.

 3. Marker.io

-Best for: SaaS teams and developers doing internal QA and bug tracking
+Best for: Development teams doing internal QA with deep technical metadata capture

-- Automatic console logs, network requests, local storage capture
+- Automatic capture of console logs, network requests, and local storage

-- Integrations: Jira, GitHub, Linear, Asana, Slack, Trello
+- Two-way sync with Jira, GitHub, GitLab, Linear, Asana, Slack, Trello

 Pricing: